What People Are Saying...

 Founded in August 2012, the Margaree Highland Games are one of Cape Breton's most exciting new events.
 Hosted in the beautiful Margaree River Valley - a meeting place of Scottish, Irish and Acadian cultures - the games blend traditional heavy events with bag piping & highland dancing, running races, children's games and much more.

-Set for August 9-11, 2019, the eighth annual Margaree Highland Games shouldn't be missed!
+Set for August 7-9, 2020, the ninth annual Margaree Highland Games shouldn't be missed!
 Come join in the fun at 1181 East Margaree Road!

 Who Are We?